Skip to content

 Please see the tuition for each program below:

-• CISO: USD $15,00
+• CISO: $10,000

-• CLP: USD $4,000
+• CLP: $3,000

+Please note: the cost of accommodations and travel are not included in the tuition rate.
 Tuition payment should be paid in full prior to the program start date.

-Flexible payment installment plans are available.
-If you are interested in creating a payment plan for the CISO or ISC programs, please email us at pratt_cybersec@duke.edu.
-If you are interested in creating a payment plan for the CLP program, please email us at sanfordexeced@duke.edu
+Flexible payment installment plans are available upon request.
+If you are interested in creating a payment plan for the programs, please email us at ExecEd_Pratt@duke.edu.

 If you are not able to make a session due to a conflict, please let us know as soon as possible.
-For participants in the CISO program, session recordings will be posted to the course site and would be available for review 24-48 hours after the live session.

 If you can no longer attend a program, requests for withdrawing must be sent in writing to the program director and the Duke Cybersecurity team.
 If you withdraw from a program more than 21 calendar days prior to the start date of the program, you will receive a 100% refund.
 If you withdraw from a program between 7 and 21 calendar days prior to the program, you will receive a 50% refund.
 If you withdraw less than 7 days prior to the program, you will forfeit the full payment amount.
 Refunds will be made to the party who paid the relevant program invoice.